 Change up the boring sandwich routine with flour tortillas.
 Creating roll-ups with slices of deli meat such as turkey, avocado, and lettuce make a more fun finger food with the same approachable flavors as a simple sandwich.
 These quick lunch rolls are an easy go-to when there are just minutes to spare before running out to catch the bus.
 Change up the fillings according to what you have on hand and your child's favorite combos.

-Chili is a comfort food typically made in large batches, and it's easy to repurpose some as a take-to-school lunch in cold weather.
+Chili is a winter comfort food typically made in large batches, and it's easy to repurpose some as a take-to-school lunch in cold weather.
 Heat the chili before stashing it in a good thermos, then pack toppings such as shredded cheese, sliced avocado, and shredded lettuce with some tortilla chips and a spoon.
 Such a tasty lunch to school might inspire envy, but it's a tip easily shared at the next PTA meeting.

 This one-container meal is packed with flavorful veggies, protein-rich chickpeas, and tangy feta.
 Put the dressing on the bottom of the container and build the salad on top with a 10-minute Martha Stewart recipe.
 When lunchtime comes, the container just needs to be shaken to distribute the dressing evenly.
 Pack a few slices of pita on the side for a complete meal that takes just minutes to throw together.

-Bring new life to leftover rice by making it into tomorrow's packed lunch.
+Rice is an incredibly cheap and versatile food, and you can bring new life to leftover rice by making it into tomorrow's packed lunch.
 Frying it up with a bit of soy sauce can be done quickly the night before, or in the morning to make sure there's no refrigerated chill remaining.
 Use leftover odds and ends to make a stir-fry to accompany the rice.
 Use favorite combinations of vegetables, proteins, and herbs to assemble a tasty dish that makes the most of ingredients already on hand.

 These fresh rolls contain all the elements of a balanced meal in a fun-to-eat, handheld package.
 They are inexpensive and easy to make, although it's best to put them together ahead of time and stash them in the fridge for a quick packed lunch.
 The blog Sally's Baking Addiction has a version with peanut dipping sauce.
 Once the ingredients are prepped, it can be a fun family activity to customize each person's rolls.
 Kids will take pride in showing off their culinary skills the next day at lunch.